 OrderBilled to be processed first?
 How do we create a delay so that we can trigger an action at some point in the future?
 How do we make decisions based on what happened minutes, hours, or even years ago?

 For these types of scenarios, you need a stateful message handler.
 Other ways to describe what is needed might include a message-driven state machine or an orchestration engine.
 In NServiceBus, we call these sagas.
 In this tutorial, we'll build on the solution from the NServiceBus step-by-step tutorial and learn to master NServiceBus sagas.

-- Lesson 1: Getting Started (20-25 minutes) - learn how to introduce sagas to complete the order shipping process.
+- Saga basics (20-25 minutes) - learn how to introduce sagas to complete the order shipping process.

-- Coming Soon - Lesson 2: Timeouts - learn how to delay processing of an order to implement the buyer's remorse pattern.
+- Timeouts (20-25 minutes) - learn how to delay processing of an order to implement the buyer's remorse pattern.

 - Third-party integration (20-25 minutes) - learn how to execute multiple steps in a workflow and use timeouts to trigger compensating actions.